sermon: Entanglement with the Yoke of Bondage

-Leviticus 25:42-43 For they are my servants, which I brought forth out of the land of Egypt: they shall not be sold as bondmen.
+Leviticus 25:42-43 For they are My servants, whom I brought out of the land of Egypt; they shall not be sold as slaves.
 You shall not rule over him with rigor [harshness]; but shall fear your God.

 The seventh command regarding the treatment of slaves is that for the Hebrew indentured servant the seventh year was that of emancipation.
 Or, if the year of Jubilee should arrive before the seventh year, then that year meant freedom.
 You will find that in Leviticus 25:39-41.

 Turn with me to Deuteronomy 15.
 The eighth command was that, when the Hebrew had served his term, he must not be sent away as a pauper or beggar.
 On the contrary, Deuteronomy 15 commands that the released slave be given possessions to get him started in his new "free" life.
 Here is the law that was set down.